coatyio/coaty-js/docs/man/developer-guide.md

     onCommunicationManagerStopping() {
         super.onCommunicationManagerStopping();
         if (_myCustomObjectLifecycleSubscription) {
-            // Stop observing/resolving Discover events for the custom object that have
+            // Stop observing/resolving Discover events for the custom object that has
             // been set up in advertiseDiscoverableObject.
             _myCustomObjectLifecycleSubscription.unsubscribe();
         }